Shoulder Dislocations & Labral Tears

 A Personalized Approach To Shoulder Injuries In Richmond, VA

-Symptoms of Shoulder Labral Tear
+Symptoms of A Torn Shoulder Labrum

 Like many injuries that occur within the shoulder, a labral tear is often accompanied by pain and reduced mobility in the joint.
 Because we use our arms and shoulders for daily activities, it can be difficult to ignore the symptoms of a labral tear, and many patients find they can pinpoint the moment a tear occurs.